oxidecomputer/typify/README.md

 Integers, floating-point numbers, strings, etc. Those all have straightforward representations in Rust.
 The only significant nuance is how to select the appropriate built-in type based on type attributes.
-For example, a JSON Schema might specify a maximum and/or minimum that indicates the appropriate integral type to use.
+For example, a JSON Schema might specify a maximum and/or minimum that indicates the appropriate integer type to use.

 String schemas that include a known `format` are represented with the